 Sleep routines also provide consistency.
 Consistency is key in helping children to know how to respond to situations.
 Even if they’re not able to understand the words being spoken to them yet, a young baby can learn from consistent cues when they’re expected to go to sleep.

 Because of sudden infant death syndrome (SIDS) risk, you don’t want to leave blankets, pillows, and toys in your child’s crib during the first year of their life.
-(When in doubt if something can safely be left in your child’s crib, contact their pediatrician.)

 But if your child is older, a soft toy or blanket that they’ve created an attachment to can offer an anchor to help with self-soothing themselves back to sleep.